How to use the case studies

 Each case study includes instructions for facilitators, competencies covered, our original learning outcomes, relevant areas of the College guidance and the cases themselves, plus any additional material to give participants.
 We’ve also provided template delegate lists and feedback forms, and delegate reflection and facilitator reflection forms which members can use.

-Please note the references to the College Guidance for professional practice have not been updated in these cases since the Guidance was amended in November 2017.
-Please check the Guidance for the most up to date information.
+Please note the references to the College Guidance for Professional Practice have not been updated in any cases written prior to November 2017.
+Our guidance was amended in November 2017.
+Please check the guidance for the most up to date information.

 We’d love to hear your feedback on using College cases in your peer discussion events so that we can continue to improve the resources we offer our members.
 If you’d like to send us feedback please email CPDmail@college-optometrists.org.